selectj/pakettikauppa-magento-2/README.md

 # Pakettikauppa (M2) shipping module
 ### Install instructions:
 1. Copy files into your magento installation
+ 1.1.
+Check that Magento can write to pub/labels directory
 2. Activate module (but module should be activated by default)
 3. Insert your API credentials: Stores -> Configurations -> Paketikauppa